21 Most Beautiful Places In Croatia: Where To Visit & More

 Benedictine Monastery Cloister Garden Lokrum Island

-Benedictine Monastery was another Game of Thrones location filmed in Dubronvik, doubling down in Season 2 as the city of Qarth.
+Benedictine Monastery was another Game of Thrones location filmed in Dubrovnik, doubling down in Season 2 as the city of Qarth.
 Inside is the visitor centre, where an exact replica of The Iron Throne can be found.

 Be sure to take your snapshots as the new King or Queen of Westeros!

 Lokrum is also renowned for its coastal beauty with plenty of relaxing beaches and areas to soak up the sun.
-Be sure to head The Dead Sea, a small saltwater lake that is perfect for a dip to cool down from the Mediterranean heat.
+Be sure to head to The Dead Sea, a small saltwater lake that is perfect for a dip to cool down from the Mediterranean heat.

 The cool feature of the lake is that the salt concentration is so high that visitors can simply sit and float in the water.